nanami233333/spelfork/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-This repository contains machine learning workflows and tools for [briefly describe your project's purpose, e.g., materials property prediction].
+This repository contains machine learning workflows and tools for pridicting the propertice of solvents for SSEs.
 Below are key details for using this repository.

 ---